LinuxUser255/LinkedIn_Apply/README.md

 - Automatically apply to single-page jobs requiring just CV and contact.
 - Automatically apply to multi-page offers using saved LinkedIn info (experience, legal rights, resume, etc.).
 - Output results to data/ text files for later review.
-- Print links for jobs the bot couldn’t apply to due to extra requirements (for manual follow-up).
+- Print links for jobs the bot couldn't apply to due to extra requirements (for manual follow-up).
 - Randomized time breaks between actions to avoid thresholds.
 - Automatically runs in the background (headless mode optional).
 - Chrome-only, runs based on your preferences in config.py or .env.